Note on Deploying a Personal Website on Github

 - Open

-and change the directory to the location you want to place the website files by runningcd <loc>
+powershelland change the directory to the location you want to place the website files by runningcd <loc>. - Create a new site using Hugo by running

-hugo new site <site_name>
+hugo new site <site_name>inpowershell. - Edit the

-empty for now. - Change the directory to the website folder in
+hugo.tomlfile, leavingbaseURLempty for now. - Change the directory to the website folder in

-. - Create a document content by running
+powershell. - Create a document content by running

-hugo new docs/test.md
+hugo new docs/test.md.

 Install the theme and add contents